Al Shabaab car bomb kills at least six in central Mogadishu

 The school was open but at the time of the blast most children were away from the building on a break.

-Earlier the director of the Amin ambulance service told Reuters that at least 14 people had been were injured, including 6 children.
+Earlier the director of the Amin ambulance service told Reuters that at least 14 people had been injured, including 6 children.

 A Reuters journalist on the scene saw a human hand and blood stains in the rubble as people searched for survivors.